What do you do in your current job/what are your responsibilities?

 A: I am currently the VP Tax for Brookfield Renewable Energy’s North American operations.
 I manage a team of 11 professionals both in the US and in Canada whose responsibilities include but are not limited to: tax accounting and reporting, tax compliance, M&A support, tax planning and risk mitigation.
 In my role, I wear many hats.
 I am ultimately responsible for everything that my team is working on, so need to ensure I am updated on all critical projects that impact our business and am able to communicate project updates, potential risks as well as opportunities to the CFO and others in senior management outside of finance.
 I am also responsible for ensuring that those who work on my team continue to be challenged and are able to grow and develop in their own professional careers.

-Q:What skills do you building the D’Amore-McKim MSA/MBA program that you are applying at your current job?
+Q:What skills do you building the D’Amore-McKim MS in Accounting/MBA program that you are applying at your current job?

 A:The most obvious skill that I developed while in the MSA/MBA program was a strong foundation in accounting, which I have relied on my entire career.
 Along with that, however, I think there are two skills I learned that have been critical to my success.
 First and foremost, while enrolled in the MSA/MBA program, I learned how to quickly grasp and retain new concepts.
 This skill was crucial because while in the program, the luxury of time to absorb new information just did not exist.
 It forced me to identify the key areas to focus on so I could apply that knowledge throughout the rest of the program.
 My entire career has been and always will be based on continual learning, as the laws, our business, or my role in the company change.
 The MSA/MBA program taught me how to be quick on my feet.
 The other thing I learned while in the program was the value and importance of being able to effectively work as part of a team.
 Most of the MBA courses in particular involved team projects.
 As I look back on my career, I am hard pressed to think of anything I’ve worked on that has not been a team effort.